uchicago-cs/chiwebsite/chisubmit/students.rst

 -----------------------------

 Before you can make a submission for an assignment, you will need to register for that assignment.
-Furthermore, your git repository will typically not be created until you register for your first assignment.
+Furthermore, in some classes, your git repository may not be created until you register for your first assignment (on the other hands, some classes may pre-create individual repositories for each student).

 To register for an assignment, your instructor will provide an *assignment identifier*, which we will refer to as ``ASSIGNMENT_ID``.
 You can also see the list of upcoming assignments (and their identifiers) by running this::

     chisubmit student assignment list

 If you are registering individually for an assignment, you just need to run this::